rdio/jsapi-examples/utils/README.md

 * url

 Note that the widget doesn't have the standard "Share" and "Action" buttons yet... we'll be adding those in if and when the JavaScript API supports their functionality.

+You can see an example of this feature in action here: http://iangilman.com/rdio/utils/examples/album-widget/

 ### rdioUtils.addToTopOfQueue( sourceKey )